AbrahamR176/Arch-osuguide/README.md

 If everything went right then your osu will be up and running, but once you start to play you will notice that the audio is not as good as it could be, it could be stuttery or straight up broken, lets fix that.

+### Getting the patched wine.

+Normally you would have to download wine and compile the patches by yourself, I recommend downloading a precompiled wine since it works just fine.

+get it at https://5124.mywire.org/HDD/Downloads/wine-osu-4.13-1-x86_64.pkg.tar.xz, **credits to ThePoon and the community in his discord for providing this wine compilation.**

+Then you have to extract it, if you saved the file in downloads, then you can do:

+    tar -xvf wine-osu-4.13-1-x86_64.pkg.tar.xz

+Now go to lutris, right click osu and configure, then go to `Runner options`, and for `Wine version`, select custom and tick the `Advanced options` box in the bottom of the settings.

+Now you have to browser to where your `wine` file in the folder you downloaded is, in my case it is.
+It should look like:

+    .../wine-osu/bin/wine

 ## Setting up your audio.

 This is by far the hardest part, but don't be scared, its not that hard.